rjmurillo/moq.analyzers/README.md

 # Moq.Analyzers

-**Moq.Analyzers** is a Roslyn analyzer that helps to write unit tests using the popular and friend [Moq](https://github.com/devlooped/moq) library.
-Moq.Analyzers protects you from popular mistakes and warns you if something is wrong with your Moq configuration:
+**Moq.Analyzers** is a Roslyn analyzer that helps you to write unit tests using the popular [Moq](https://github.com/devlooped/moq) framework.
+Moq.Analyzers protects you from common mistakes and warns you if something is wrong with your Moq configuration.

 ## Detected issues